dbos-inc/dbos-docs/docs/cloud-tutorials/database-management.md

 ```

 :::info
-A Postgres database instance (server) can host multiple independent databases for different applications.
+A Postgres Database Instance (Server) can host many independent databases used by different applications.
-You can configure which database your application uses through the `app_db_name` field in its [`dbos-config.yaml`](../api-reference/configuration.md#database).
+To configure which database your application uses, on its configured server, through the `app_db_name` field in its [`dbos-config.yaml`](../api-reference/configuration.md#database).
 :::

 :::info